• [email protected]

 • Enjoy the first-hand Hospitality of the local tribe and explore their unique culture and tradition

-• Explore the majestic landscape, hills, himalayas, snow-melted rivers, and waterfalls throughout
+• Explore the majestic landscape, hills, the himalayas, snow-melted rivers, and waterfalls throughout

 • Explore the enchanting Manaslu Base Camp, Birendra Lake